Caldo de Res (Mexican Beef Soup)

 As promised, this beefy caldo soup recipe comes together with just 3 simple steps:

 Step 1: Make Bone Broth.
-In a large stockpot, bring water to a boil over high heat.
-Add soup bones, shank bones, salt, garlic, and onion, and boil for about 10 minutes.
+In a large stockpot or dutch oven, bring water to a boil over high heat.
+Add soup bones, shank bones, salt, garlic, and chopped onion, and boil for about 10 minutes.

 Step 2: Simmer & Skim.
-Lower heat to low, cover the pot, and simmer the bone broth for about 2 1/2 to 3 hours, or until the meat on the bones is tender.
+Lower heat to low, cover the pot, and simmer the beef broth for about 2 1/2 to 3 hours, or until the meat is tender.
 Skim excess foam off the top as it forms and discard it.

 Step 3: Finish Caldo de Res.
 Add cabbage, carrots, celery, potatoes, zucchini, tomatoes, corn, tomato sauce, safflower petals, coriander seeds, and cilantro.
 Let it all cook for about 30 minutes, just until potatoes are fork tender, but not mushy.
-Now you’re ready to serve!
+Ladle soup into bowls and serve with fresh cilantro and lime wedges, warm corn tortillas, and salsa casera.

 More of a visual learner?
 Watch this video to learn how easy it is to make caldo de res at home.